dszlachta/calcit/README.md

 CalcIt
 ======

-CalcIt adds some spreadsheet-like powers to static websites.
+Write spreadsheet-like formulae that take values from DOM nodes.
-It can be used as a JavaScript library or as a WebComponent.
+It can be used as any other JavaScript library or as a web component.

-Using it you can write a "formulae" composed from `functions` and use DOM nodes as an input and selectors to create a range of values.

-Please see `examples/` and `src/functions/`.
+Please see `examples/` for how to use CalcIt and `src/functions/` for predefined functions that can be used in a formula.

 Getting node values
 -------------------